The Union Club of Columbia football team

-The Union Club of Columbia football team was a football club composed of Columbia College students and alumni that operated from 1886 to 1887.
-It was the only school-related football team in 1886 after the varsity of Columbia was on hiatus from 1885 to 1888.
-Very little is known about the Union Club, its relation to Columbia College, and its reason for establishment and dissolution.
+The Union Club of Columbia football team was a short-lived football club composed of students and alumni of Columbia College, active from 1886 to 1887.
+It serves as the only school-related football team during this period, as Columbia’s varsity football program was on hiatus from 1885 to 1888.
+Little is known about the Union Club’s organization, its exact relationship to Columbia College, or the reasons behind its formation and eventual dissolution.

 1886 season

-In 1886, the Unions of Columbia football club joining the fledgling American Football Union for their inaugural 1886 season.
-The Unions would compile a 1–3 record, all against AFU opponents, and outscored their opponents by a total of 28 to 23.
-The AFU ruled that the November 6th forfeit loss between Brooklyn Hill and the Unions would not count towards the league record.
-The 1886 team was composed mostly of Columbia College alumni, particularly from the 1883 and 1884 varsity squads.
+In 1886, the Unions of Columbia football club joined the newly formed American Football Union (AFU) for its inaugural season.
+The Unions compiled a 1–3 record, all against AFU opponents, and outscored their opponents by a total of 28 to 23.
+The AFU later ruled that a forfeit loss on November 6th between Brooklyn Hill and the Unions would not count toward the league standings.
+The 1886 team was composed primarily of Columbia College alumni, particularly former members of the 1883 and 1884 varsity squads.